plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 You get the same fast-loading dashboard, same actionable metrics and same commitment to [respecting the privacy of your visitors](https://plausible.io/privacy-focused-web-analytics) with both.

-We started developing Plausible in early 2019 and we launched our SaaS subscription business in May 2019.
+We started developing Plausible in December 2018 and we launched our SaaS subscription business in May 2019.
 The project is very much alive, actively developed and fast growing.
 It is robust and battle-tested too.

-Plausible Analytics is installed on more than 5,000 websites and we’ve counted 240 million page views until now, 180 million of those in the last three months alone.

 Here are the differences between Plausible Cloud and Plausible Self-Hosted: